 Attention, Willamette Valley riders!
-You have a new place to ride: the Upper Nestucca Trails near Carlton, Oregon.
+Here's a place to ride that you probably haven't been to: the Upper Nestucca Trails near Carlton, Oregon.

-The West Valley chapter of Oregon Equestrian Trails has leased 120 acres of state land, built a new trailhead, and developed single-track trails that explore the nearby hills and connect with a huge network of forest roads and OHV trails on adjacent BLM land.
+The West Valley chapter of Oregon Equestrian Trails has a trailhead and developed single-track trails that explore the nearby hills and connect with a huge network of forest roads and OHV trails on adjacent BLM land.

 The terrain is hilly and the single-track is steep in a few short sections, but there are no steep side hills to worry about.
 The trails can be slick after a rain, so it’s best to ride here in summer and fall.